-- There are hosting providers who specialize in shared and cloud hosting, in choosing between shared and cloud hosting consider the needs of your website.
+- There are hosting providers who specialize in shared and cloud hosting.

-Shared hosting generally is considered the most popular entry-level hosting option.
-It’s where a single server is used to house dozens or hundreds of different websites.
-Each customer is assigned their own digital environment where they can create their websites.
-While each of these digital environments is separated so that only the owner can access them, all of the sites on the server share system resources.
+Shared hosting is generally considered the most popular entry-level hosting option.
+It’s where a single server houses dozens or hundreds of different websites.
+Each customer is assigned a digital environment to create websites.
+While each digital environment is separated so only the owner can access them, all the server sites share system resources.

 For example, if the server has 128 gigs of RAM total, that RAM is used to run all the websites together.
 The same is true for central processing unit (CPU) power and other system resources on the server.
-This works well when there are many smaller websites being run from one server since none of them requires all of the system resources at a given time.
+This works well when many smaller websites are run from one server since none requires all system resources at a given time.
 The specific number of websites housed on a given server is up to the web hosting company and can have a big impact on things like the price and performance of the sites.

-- Price: Since you can put a large number of websites onto a single server, the costs for each site are going to be very low.
-The inexpensive price tag for shared servers is one of the biggest reasons so many people want to use this technology.
+- Price: Since you can put many websites onto a single server, the costs for each site are low.
+The inexpensive price tag for shared servers is one of the biggest reasons many use this technology.

-- Growth on the fly: When a large number of websites are sharing system resources, it means that the server they’re on has a lot of power.
-If one website gets a surge in traffic, the server can generally handle it quite well due to its advanced system resources.
+- Growth on the fly: When many websites share system resources, the server has much power.
+If one website gets a surge in traffic, the server can handle it quite well due to its advanced system resources.

 - Impact of other websites: If you’re on a shared server and another website gets flooded with traffic, that site could use up all the system resources.
 This often results in your website experiencing slowness due to the high traffic on the server itself.

-- Limited growth: While many shared hosting packages say they allow for things like unlimited traffic and bandwidth, the reality is that there are limitations on the system resources available.
+- Limited growth: While many shared hosting packages say they allow for things like unlimited traffic and bandwidth, there are limitations on the system resources available.
 If your site gets too big, the hosting company almost certainly requires you to upgrade to more robust hosting.

-- Fewer configuration options: Since you don’t have exclusive access to the server, you cannot control certain settings, such as what operating system is used or what version of certain programs are running.
+- Fewer configuration options: Since you don’t have exclusive access to the server, you cannot control specific settings, such as what operating system is used or what version of specific programs are running.

 What Is Cloud Hosting?

 - Nearly limitless growth: Cloud hosting can handle large sites without a problem.
-If the virtual server is running out of resources, the hosting company can simply add additional hardware to accommodate the growth.
+If the virtual server runs out of resources, the hosting company can add additional hardware to accommodate the growth.

-- Many configuration options: There are cloud hosting packages that offer little more than what you would find on shared hosting, and there are options that are as advanced as a VPS or dedicated server.
-Shop around to find a cloud hosting solution that has the exact specifications that you need.
+- Many configuration options: Some cloud hosting packages offer little more than shared hosting, and some options are as advanced as a VPS or dedicated server.
+Shop around for a cloud hosting solution with the exact specifications you need.

-- Cost: While still very affordable, the costs of a cloud hosting environment typically is more than a shared hosting account.
+- Cost: While still affordable, the costs of a cloud hosting environment are typically more than a shared hosting account.
 In addition, cloud hosting can be much more advanced, which means a significantly higher cost in some situations.

-- Privacy concerns: With your site being housed on the same logical server as many others, you won’t have your own private internet protocol (IP) address or other things.
-This can make it more difficult to keep your information private, if that’s something you need.
+- Privacy concerns: With your site housed on the same logical server as many others, you won’t have your private internet protocol (IP) address or other things.
+This can make it more challenging to keep your information private if needed.

-How To Choose the Best Hosting for Your Business
+How Do You Choose the Best Hosting for Your Business?

-Trying to figure out what the best hosting for your small business is going to be difficult.
-If you’re just looking for a basic hosting solution for your website, shared hosting is likely the best option.
+Determining the best hosting for your small business is challenging.
+Shared hosting is likely the best option if you’re just looking for a basic hosting solution for your website.

 It isn’t quite as reliable, but if you work with a good hosting company, the downtime is still minimal.
-If, however, you don’t mind paying a little extra to get a more robust hosting environment, cloud solutions are the way to go.
+Cloud solutions are the way to go if you don’t mind paying a little extra for a more robust hosting environment.